MathsJam/mathsjam-site/gathering/uk/archive/2025/tables.md

 The Certificate of Remarkable Contribution to the Community is awarded to those who have proven themselves true friends to the small village of Nibbleton.
 Will you be the latest recipient?

-### P Logic Puzzles (Izzy Whistlecroft)

-Come spend some time solving some logic-puzzles - there will be printouts of a range of puzzle types and difficulties, pencils will also be provided!

 ### S Skittle Sorting Robot (Ben Handley)

 Gavan Fantom has made a skittle sorting robot.
 Since I'll be continuing the MJ skittle talk series this year, I'll be demonstrating his robot (hopefully) with yet more fun size packs of skittles.